 Personnel qualified from ACC Courses:

 They are aware of it now.
-Media coverage of China’s emergence has rivaled that of Afghanistan’s; following the initial euphoria has come an understanding of just how large the challenge is to introduce cricket into China.
+Media coverage of China’s emergence has at times rivalled that of Afghanistan’s; following the initial euphoria has come an understanding of just how large the challenge is to introduce cricket into China.
 “Developing cricket in China is a twenty-year project,” said ICC Global Development Manager Matthew Kennedy in 2006.
 It still holds true.

-The women are ahead of the men in that marathon, having reached the Final of the ACC Women’s Twenty20 Cup in 2011 and continue to show considerable promise.
+The women are ahead of the men in that marathon, having reached several ACC Finals and continue to show considerable promise.
 They were a catch away from beating Bangladesh in the ACC Women’s Twenty20 Asia Cup in October 2012.